 It’s known that the method of surface finishing and the complex combination of surface roughness, residual stress, cold work, and even phase transformations strongly influence the fatigue and stress corrosion behavior of materials.
-The influence of surface finishing is most pronounced in the high strength alloys, which are typically chosen for the most critical applications.
+The influence of surface finishing is most pronounced in high strength alloys, typically chosen for the most critical applications.

 High Cycle and Low Cycle Fatigue Testing

 Fatigue testing is required to characterize the influence of residual stress and cold work on fatigue strength.
-Lambda has both high cycle and low cycle fatigue testing capability specifically developed for measuring the effect of residual stress on fatigue strength and damage tolerance.
+Lambda has both high and low cycle fatigue testing capability specifically developed for measuring the effect of residual stress on fatigue strength and damage tolerance.
 Fatigue tests can be conducted on full components or feature specimens.

-- Design and manufacture of fatigue test specimens and fixtures.
+- Design and manufacture of fatigue test specimens and fixtures

-- Elevated temperature testing capabilities.
+- Elevated temperature testing capabilities

-- Continuous compliance monitoring.
+- Continuous compliance monitoring

-- Video capture of crack propagation.
+- Video capture of crack propagation

-- Machining of simulated damage.
+- Machining of simulated damage

 Rolling Contact Fatigue Testing

 Lambda provides rolling contact fatigue testing for the study of bearing performance.
-Using a ball-rod type RCF machine system built by our engineers.
-Lambda designs and conducts bearing fatigue tests to aid in the optimization of bearing system parameters, material properties, and fatigue performance.
+Using a ball-rod type RCF machine system built by our engineers, Lambda designs and conducts bearing fatigue tests to aid in the optimization of bearing system parameters, material properties, and fatigue performance.

-Features of Rolling Contact Fatigue Tests:
+Features of Rolling Contact Fatigue Testing: